CIVITAN CAMP CARNIVAL

 This project allows JA members to care for disabled children through the night during the week of Civitan Camp.
 Civitan Camp is a week of summer camp for children with physical and mental disabilities.
 Each child is assigned a counselor during the day, and at night, JA members take over the role of care taking so that the counselors can rest.

-This project is designed to expose children to a variety of artistic mediums that they may otherwise never experience.
+Smart Art is designed to expose children to a variety of artistic mediums that they may otherwise never experience.
 The Junior Auxiliary of Hattiesburg hosts its annual Smart Art project where local children participate in a variety of artistic sessions including painting, sewing, music, and drama.
 Participants are given gift bags full of art supplies, books, and musical instruments so that they can continue to explore and enjoy the arts at home.